Information about updating student information, utilizing student email, and understanding student rights (FERPA) is located here.

 FERPA requires the University to advise students of their rights under the Act.
 They include the right to:

 To inspect and review information contained in their educational records;

 To seek amendment to those records that students consider to be inaccurate, misleading, or otherwise in violation of their privacy rights;

-To have a hearing if the request to amend the record is denied and to submit explanatory statements for inclusion in their files if the decision of the hearing panel is unacceptable; The Registrar at Maryville has been assigned to coordinate the inspection and review procedures for student education records, which include admissions, personal, academic, and financial files and academic cooperative education and placement records.
+To have a hearing if the request to amend the record is denied and to submit explanatory statements for inclusion in their files if the decision of the hearing panel is unacceptable; The Senior Director of Academic Records at Maryville has been assigned to coordinate the inspection and review procedures for student education records, which include admissions, personal, academic, and financial files and academic cooperative education and placement records.

 To consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent; and